 How it compares to Z-Library

-Hoopla is a strong all-rounder Z Library alternative if your main goal is “a lot to read and watch from one place,” rather than building your own ebook file archive.
+Hoopla is a strong all-rounder Z Library alternative if your main goal is “a lot to read and watch from one place,” rather than building a personal ebook file archive.

 Google Books

-Google Books is a huge searchable index of book content that functions as a discovery-oriented Z Library alternative.
-It lets you search inside millions of books, view full text for public-domain titles, and see previews or snippets for many in-copyright works, with links to buy or borrow.
+Google Books is a huge searchable index of book content that works well as a discovery-oriented Z Library alternative.
+It lets you search inside millions of books, view full text for public-domain titles, and see previews or snippets for many in-copyright works.

 Content focus